Aethylred/dynaguppy/README.md

 This situation has been intractible for this project, hence a neutral position will be taken.
 Ruby will be used as it is installed as a dependency of Puppet (as a package from the distribution package repository).
 The Ruby module included with Dynaguppy will only be used to configure the Ruby environment.

 Do not be surprised if this changes through the development of Dynaguppy.

+# Contributions

+## Bootstrap scripts

+The Puppet bootstrap scripts used in Dynaguppy are provided by the [Hashicorp](http://www.hashicorp.com/) [puppet bootstrap scripts](https://github.com/hashicorp/puppet-bootstrap) that are are recommended to bootstrap puppet for [Vagrant](http://www.vagrantup.com/).

 # Attribution